We’re celebrating some bogan Australian icons.

 6. Alf Stewart

 Good ol’ kind-natured Alf Stewart is a Home and Away favourite.
-Now in his 31st year, the character of Alf Stewart, played by Ray Meagher, has coined many of Australia’s iconic terms.
+The beloved TV drama’s character of Alf Stewart, played by Ray Meagher, has coined many of Australia’s iconic terms.

 Not only is he one of H&A’s best, but, he’s one of its oldest.
-He’s been around since 1988, and in real life, is 74-years-old!
+He’s been around since 1988.
 You beaut!

 Check out this iconic Alf Stewart moment: